 Why is it that anytime a local brand reaches the middle of the ladder to globalisation, the ladder breaks and the brand is doomed to function among the boundaries of its home country?

-have any final answer to these questions, let us hope that we can identify the symptoms and change this reality as soon as possible.
+While we don’t have any final answer to these questions, let us hope that we can identify the symptoms and change this reality as soon as possible.

 Although Heineken’s acquisition can only indicate that Almaza is an attractive brand with unmatched distribution networks, and Heineken was willing to pay any price to buy the fierce local rival